Codeception/robo-paracept/README.md

     ->run();
 ```

 this command need run all tests with `Codeception\Task\TimeReporter` for collect execution time.
-If you want just split tests between group (and not execute its) you can use:
+If you want just split tests between group (and not execute its) you can use SplitTestsByGroups.

+### SplitTestsByGroups

 ```php
 $this->taskSplitTestsByGroups(5)